ComposioHQ/composio-fastapi/README.md

 ## Setup Composio SDK client

-In this section, we will set up a singleton **Composio SDK** client.

 We recommend you to use the composio SDK client as a singleton.
 FastAPI allows [dependency injection](https://fastapi.tiangolo.com/reference/dependencies/) to simplify the usage of SDK clients which are required to be singletons.

 ```python